juanitto-maker/GuardOS/README.md

 Read the full literal transcript here:
 👉 [**GENESYS.md**](./GENESYS.md) — *GuardOS Genesis Log: Literal Transcript*

-> 💡 Only private purchase info was redacted.
-Everything else is verbatim to give contributors full context.

 ## Status
 This is an early, community‑led project.
 Expect rapid iteration.
 Join us in discussions and issues.